kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 ### 2.2 - Account Discovery: Domain Account [**T1087.002**](https://attack.mitre.org/techniques/T1087/002/)

-FIN6 used AFind to check for person objects on Active Directory, and output the results to a text file.
+FIN6 used AdFind to check for person objects on Active Directory, and output the results to a text file.

 ```ps
 PS > adfind.exe -f "objectcategory=person" > ad_users.txt